It’s Not An Herb . . .

 In other words, we have no idea yet how supplementing this hormone in children might affect their development.

-#5: Other Side Effects
+#4: Other Possible Side Effects

 According to the Mayo Clinic, melatonin supplementation can also cause daytime sleepiness, dizziness, headaches, abdominal pain, mild anxiety, irritability, confusion and feelings of depression.
 (Source) In rats, high melatonin levels have also been shown to decrease T3 & T4 (thyroid hormone) uptake.
 (Source)